Thanh-0dev/Heretic/README.md

  - Python
  - Pygame

-To play the game you will need to open the " game " folder as a workspace and then launch the " heretic.py " file.
+To play the game you will need to open the " Heretic " folder as a workspace and then launch the " heretic.py " file.

 ## Project
 Heretic is the first project i ever developped with the help of a friend of mine who made all the assets.